AdobeDocs/adobeio-console/services-add-api-jwt.md

 You can select the specific API from the left navigation to view its details or remove the API using the **Remove API** button in the top-right corner.

-You can also select the specific credential type from the left navigation to view the *Credential details* and perform other actions (generate JWT tokens, copy credential details, retrieve client secrets, etc.) as needed.
+You can also select the specific credential type from under *Credentials* in the left navigation to view the *Credential details* and perform other actions (generate JWT tokens, copy credential details, retrieve client secrets, etc.) as needed.
 For more information on accessing credentials, please read the [credentials overview](credentials.md).

+## Insights

+Adobe Developer Console automatically generates valuable insights related to API usage for each enterprise project (or individual workspace when working in a templated project), as well as for each personal project, including XD Plugins.

+To learn more about insights, begin by reading the [insights overview](insights.md).

 ## Next steps

 With an API successfully added, you can follow the same workflow steps to add additional APIs, or return to the [services overview](services.md) to select another type of service to add to your project.

-If you have completed development on your project and are ready to submit your application for approval, please read the [project approval process guide](approval.md) to get started.
+If you have completed development on your project and are ready to submit your application for approval, please read the [project approval guide](approval.md) to get started.